 Extremely low-income family.
-A family whose annual income does not exceed 30 percent of the median income for the area, adjusted for family size.
-(Used for income targeting only, not program eligibility.)
+A family whose annual income does not exceed 30 percent of the median income for the area, whichever number is higher.

+Area median income is determined by HUD, with adjustments for smaller and larger families.
 HUD may establish income ceilings higher or lower than 30, 50, or 80 percent of the median income for an area if HUD finds that such variations are necessary because of unusually high or low family incomes.

 HUD also publishes over-income limits annually, but these are not used at admission.
-Overincome limits will be discussed in Chapter 13.
+Over-income limits will be discussed in Chapter 13.

-Using Income Limits for Eligibility [24 CFR 960.201]
+Using Income Limits for Eligibility [24 CFR 960.201 and Notice PIH 2023-27]

 Income limits are used to determine eligibility at admission.
 Eligibility is established by comparing a family's annual income with HUD's published income limits.
 To be income eligible, the annual income of an applicant must be within the low-income limit.
+Income and net family assets of household members are excluded when determining income eligibility; however, household members are considered for purposes of unit size and subsidy standards.